“Moving money forward“ Money Forward

 (7) Dialogues with institutional investors (two questions)

-December 2023 to January 2024: Conduct survey of Directors and Audit & Supervisory Board Members (acquire results from all parties)
+December 2024 to January 2025: Conduct survey of Directors and Corporate Auditor (acquire results from all parties)

 • ・As in the previous fiscal year, the average score of all evaluation items was high, indicating that the respondents considered that the Board generally ensured its effectiveness.
-The discrepancies between the evaluations of Directors and Audit & Supervisory Board Members and between Internal and External Officers were generally small, with no significant bias.
+The discrepancies between the evaluations of Directors and Corporate Auditor and between Internal and External Officers were generally small, with no significant bias.

-All four Audit & Supervisory Board members are independent external members, including one lawyer.
+All three Corporate Auditors are independent external members, including one lawyer.
 In addition to the requirements of independent officers set forth in the Companies Act and by the Financial Instruments and Exchange, the Company has stipulated independence criteria for appointing external Audit and Supervisory Board members.
-The Company appoints external members in accordance with these standards, with all four external members being registered as independent officers.
+The Company appoints external members in accordance with these standards, with all three external members being registered as independent officers.

-The Audit & Supervisory Board is chaired by a full-time Audit & Supervisory Board member, and holds monthly meetings as well as extraordinary meetings on an as-needed basis (approximately one hour).
+The Corporate Auditor is chaired by a full-time Corporate Auditor, and holds monthly meetings as well as extraordinary meetings on an as-needed basis (approximately one hour).

-Main Topics Shared and Discussed for the Fiscal Year Ended November 2023
+Main Topics Shared and Discussed for the Fiscal Year Ending November 2024

 Basic policy, priority audit policy, division of roles of each Corporate Auditor, appropriateness of audits by Accounting Auditors, audit results related to internal control systems, and status of operation of internal controls of the corporate group